shakibaRafiee/Coursera_Capstone/Report/Report.md

 ###

-The data cleaning process was then concluded with combinging all the information into a single dataframe (Fig3).
+The data cleaning process was then concluded by combining all the information into a single data frame (Fig3).

 <img src="../Images/FinalDF.png" height = 140>
 <em>Fig.3 Examples of the final data frame</em>

 ## Machine Learnings (Kmeans)
-The goal of this project was to find nieghbourhoods in which people with limb loss would prefer to live.
-Data clutering tecniques are very usefull in recomendation systems when the data is not labled.
-Therefore, the Kmeans method was used to cluster similar nieghbourhoods in the city of toronto and find the clusters with best accesibility to health-related amenities.
+The goal of this project was to find Toronto neighborhoods in which people with a lower-limb loss would prefer to live.
+Data clustering techniques are very useful in recommendation systems when the data is not labeled.
+Therefore, the Kmeans method was used to cluster similar neighborhoods in the city of Toronto and find the clusters with the best accessibility to health-related amenities.

 ### Elbow Method
-Using the elbow method, it was decided that 7 clusters is sufficiently good for this dataset(Fig4).
+Using the elbow method, it was decided that 7 clusters are sufficiently good for this dataset(Fig4).

 <img src="../Images/Elbow.png" height = 200>
 <em>Fig.4 Elbow method</em>

 ### Clustering
-5 categoreis of information were used to cluster the data: Walk Score, Hazard Index, Healthcare Score, Fitness Score and Healthy Food Score.
-The input variables were normalized using MinMaxScaler algorithm, and then the nieghbourhoods were grouped into 7 clusters
+5 categories of information were used to cluster the data: Walk Score, Hazard Index, Healthcare Score, Fitness Score, and Healthy Food Score.
+The input variables were normalized using the MinMaxScaler algorithm, and then the neighborhoods were grouped into 7 clusters.

 # Results